bsriharsha2007-oss/origin/README.md

 A production-ready framework for building scalable multi-agent AI systems with LLM coordination, parallel/sequential execution, tool integration, memory management, and output evaluation.

+Web App Quick Start

+- Run the embedded FastAPI web UI: `python webserver.py`
+- Open the web UI in your browser at `http://127.0.0.1:8000`
+- If your browser rejects `localhost:8000`, use `http://127.0.0.1:8000` (copy-paste the exact URL).

 ## 🚀 Features

 - **Multi-Agent Orchestration**: Coordinate multiple specialized AI agents